Reference Architecture for Citrix Virtual Apps and Desktops on AWS

 Choosing the right delivery models is critical and has broad implications beyond just cost.
 Citrix virtualization technology supports three main delivery models, which can be mixed and matched and used in combination to support many different use cases.
 The three delivery models are:

-While we’ve mentioned it previously, we’re going to mention it again here for clarity: various flavors of Linux can be used in a Citrix virtualization system, as long as the application(s) run on Linux.
+While we’ve mentioned it previously, we’re going to mention it again here for clarity: various flavors of Linux can be used in a Citrix virtualization system, as long as one or more applications run on Linux.
 Citrix’s virtualization technology supports both hosted shared and VDI delivery models, persistent and pooled models, and GPU backed instance types.
-The user and administrator experiences are very different than with Windows based instances, but Linux based VDAs are often much less expensive to run since they don’t require Microsoft licenses.
+The user and administrator experiences are different than with Windows based instances, but Linux based VDAs are often much less expensive to run since they don’t require Microsoft licenses.

 To help with the decision making process, the following decision tree compares Hosted Shared Desktops (Server OS multi-user desktops) to VDI Desktops.
-Note that the tree doesn’t explicitly differentiate between client VDI and server VDI models.
-When a use case suggests VDI is the appropriate delivery model for your workload, Server VDI ought to be strongly considered wherever possible for running on AWS as it is substantially more cost effective and easier to manage.
+The tree doesn’t explicitly differentiate between client VDI and server VDI models.
+When a use case suggests VDI is the appropriate delivery model for your workload, Server VDI ought to be considered wherever possible for running on AWS as it is substantially more cost effective and easier to manage.

 AWS Instance Billing Model